samortiz/astrominer/README.md

 RUN
 To run the app use:
  npm start

+BUILD
  To build the app use:
  npm run build
+ Then you can copy the contents of the build directory to deploy